Hey everyone, and welcome!

 My FAMILY & Life Now

 In 2018, I married my beautiful wife and best friend, Diana.
-We now live in the wonderful city of Austin, Texas with our daughter, Lauryn Anabelle, and our two pups, Romeo & Ellie.
+We now live in the wonderful city of Austin, Texas with our daughter, Lauryn Anabelle, our son, Leo, and our two pups, Romeo & Ellie.
 I spend my time traveling, speaking, attending events, working out, acting and enjoying quality time with my friends and family.

 Since you’ve successfully reached the end of my bio, you know by now that I’m an extremely motivated person... and I’m just getting started.